fwcd/mini-blocks/README.md

 World loading happens in chunked deltas, i.e. only the new/obsolete chunks are added to/removed from the scene as the player moves.

 On the technical side the game uses the AppKit framework for input event handling, the SceneKit framework for rendering and is structured using a combination of the entity-component architecture provided by GameplayKit and classic model-view separation.
-This choice of architecture makes it easily extendible, avoiding common pitfalls in traditional inheritance-heavy designs, and provides great modularity on top.
+This choice of architecture makes it extensible, avoiding common pitfalls in traditional inheritance-heavy designs, and provides great modularity on top.